Switch IDE boot JDK

 Switch the Java runtime used to run CLion

-The path to the selected runtime is stored in the clion.jdk file in the CLion configuration directory.
-If there are problems with the selected runtime, you can delete this file to revert to the default one.
+The path to the selected runtime is stored in the clion.jdk or clion64.jdk file in the CLion configuration directory.
+If there are problems with the selected runtime, you can delete this file to revert to the default runtime.

 You can also override the runtime used for CLion by adding the